This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 350°F. Grease a 9×13 baking dish and set it aside.

 - In a large bowl, combine the ground ham, beef, pork, graham cracker crumbs, onion, eggs, milk, and salt.
 Combine until well mixed and homogenous.
-The important step is to make sure all ingredients are combined.1 lb ground ham, 1 lb ground beef, 1 lb ground pork, 1 cup graham cracker crumbs, 3 tbsp grated onion, 2 large eggs, 1 cup whole milk, 1 ½ tsp salt
+The important step is to make sure all ingredients are combined.1 lb ground ham, 1 lb ground beef, 1 lb ground pork, 1 cup graham cracker crumbs, 3 tbsp grated onion, 2 large eggs, 1 cup whole milk, 1 ½ tsp kosher salt

 - Evenly portion into 15 balls and place in the prepared baking dish.

 - Prepare the sauce in a large measuring cup by combining the tomato soup, vinegar, brown sugar, mustard, and salt.
-Whisk to combine and pour over the ham balls.1 ¼ cup condensed tomato soup, ¾ cup brown sugar, 1 ¾ tbsp Dijon mustard, ½ cup apple cider vinegar, ½ tsp salt
+Whisk to combine and pour over the ham balls.1 ¼ cup condensed tomato soup, ¾ cup light brown sugar, 1 ¾ tbsp Dijon mustard, ½ cup apple cider vinegar, ½ tsp kosher salt

 - Bake uncovered in the preheated oven, basting with the sauce every 20 minutes.
 Bake until the ham balls are firm and reach 160°F internally, 45 to 60 minutes.
 Remove from the oven and serve.